dethertech/dether.bot/README.md

-# Toshi SOFA App
+# Dether Toshi BOT

-This repo helps you build a [Toshi app](https://www.toshi.org) in Javascript.
+This repo is a bot made for [Toshi app](https://www.toshi.org) in Javascript.
+Based on [Dether.js](https://github.com/dethertech/dether.js).

-The sample bot can:

-* send messages
-* send and request money
-* create simple UI for buttons and menus
-* store sessions and state for each user
+You can enter your location and get the teller close to you.

+All the logic is on src/bot.js.

 TODO